ring-lang/ring/marketing/pwct/README.md

 And Yes! some developers asked about improving the concept itself!
 (More innovation is required)

-1. Some developers reported that using Code Editors is too much flexibile and faster in some situtations
+1. Some developers reported that using Code Editors is too much flexible and faster in some situations

 2. Slow performance when using large visual source files